italrr/canvas/README.md

     - `5~n`
     - `[ct 2.5~n 15~r]`
     - `[l-range 1 10]~range`
 - `:`: **The Scope**.
 It allows switching contexts.
-Either directly accessing a specific variable within that context or complety switch the currently context in the flow.
+Either directly accessing a specific variable within that context or complety switch the current context in the flow.
 Examples:
     - `set test [ct 10~n]` -> `test:n`: Should print 10.
     - `set test [ct 10~n]` -> `test: + 1 1`: Should increase `n` within `test` to 11.
 - `|`: **The Trait**.
 It allows accessing/executing traits inate to specific types.
 See below.
 - `^`: **The Expander** or simply Expand.
-It's a handy modifier that basically takes a list and expands it to make it so everything item it contains will take a space within the current execution.
+It's a handy modifier that basically takes a list and expands it to make it so every item it contains will take a space within the current execution.
 For example, when operator `+` will sum all arguments you give it.
 What if you want to sum all numbers within a List?
 That's where Expand comes in.
 See:
     ```
         set a [1 2 3]
         set b [+ a^]